 1. Fake Apps and Clones

-Cyber-criminals create clones of popular apps or entirely fake apps and embed the apps with hidden malware.
-In the case of clones, the attackers use very popular apps that they know will get a lot of downloads from unsuspecting consumers.
+Cyber-criminals create clones of popular apps or entirely fake apps and embed hidden malware inside.
+In the case of clones, the attackers typically use popular apps that they know will get a lot of downloads from unsuspecting consumers.
 Recent examples include popular chat apps like WhatsApp, Instagram, WeChat, or productivity apps like MS Word, Adobe.
 The latter two apps were cloned as part of the very first version of EventBot mobile banking malware that targeted hundreds of banks in Europe.
-You’ll find fake apps wherever you find apps.
-Fake apps are hosted on underground stores like Cydia or Up2Down, and even distributed on Apple and Google’s ‘official’ app stores (often bypassing Apple or Google’s security measures).
+Fake apps are very commonly found on underground app stores like Cydia, Sileo or Up2Down.
+But you will also find fake apps ‘official’ public app stores, Google Play and Apple’s App Store, often bypassing Apple and Google’s security measures.
 The malware embedded inside the clone/fake apps may be programmed to lay dormant until it reaches a target device.
 In fact, today’s really advanced malware is often obfuscated, which helps it stay undetected for longer time periods.

 2. Malware/Trojan Droppers